- Date: Saturday, April 18, 2020

 Oregon Invitational Math Tournament (OIMT)

-The 2018 Oregon Invitational Mathematics Tournament (OIMT) for high school students will be held on Saturday, May 12th at University of Oregon.
 Divisions include: Geometry, Algebra 2, Open 1 (through pre-calculus) and Open 2 (through calculus).
 In the past, some sites have offered an Algebra 1 division as well.
 In recent years, the competition has also included a team/group activity for part of the day.
 The top students in each category receive an award.
-Visit the OMT website for more information.
+This year OIMT will be held at Oregon State University on Saturday, May 16, 2020.